 7 – Add the video to your website or blog (if you have one)

 Embed your video into your main page or last post to make it as obvious as possible.
 If you don’t have a website or blog then it might be time to time to start one.
+According to 90% of marketers, a video is the most engaging type of content out there.
 If you’re serious about your YouTube career then eventually you will want to create one.
 Think of the place where you’ll send people to buy your merchandise.

 8 – Add the video to a Playlist